kentlouisetonino/tinkering-linux/01-LFD103-Beginners-Guide-to-Linux-Kernel-Development/03-patches/02-patches.md

         - We encourage you to take a look at a few commit logs in the kernel source repository to get a better understanding of the kind of information that is relevant to include in them.

+    Author
+        - This componennt provides the author's name and email information.
+        - This information can be specified when you run "git commit" or it can be configured in your ".gitconfig" file, which is a very convenient way to generate commits.
 ```